Admitted Students

 Congratulations on your acceptance to the Yale Department of Economics!

-All of us in the Department hope that you will accept our offer, and encourage you to learn more about the the program and Yale below.
+All of us in the Department hope that you will accept our offer, and encourage you to learn more about the program and Yale below.

 Regards,